 Our facility is both an indoor and outdoor experience.
 If you have purchased a boat cruise please remember it is cooler on the water than on land, especially during the winter months.
 Dressing in layers is best.

 All guests with pre-paid vouchers, and tickets for their daily entry wristbands.
-Please check-in at Will Call at the ticketing box office on the first floor of the parking garage.
+Please check-in at Will Call at the ticketing box office on the 3rd level entrance of CMA.

 Our entrance is located approximately one block from our parking garage.
 Please do not forget to check in at the ticketing box office to purchase your tickets or redeem your pre-purchased tickets.
-All guests much check-in at Ticketing, located on the first floor of the parking garage, to receive admission to enter the facility.
+All guests much check-in at Ticketing, located on the 3rd level entrance of CMA, to receive admission to enter the facility.

 Parking is available in the CMA Parking Garage, directly connected to the entrance on the 3rd level.
 Seasonal rates apply.
 CMA Members receive discounted parking in the CMA parking garage.